 The length of time needed to marry in Morocco varies.
 A non-Moslem man who wishes to marry a Moslem woman may anticipate one to three months to complete the process, including the time needed to convert to Islam.
 In general, the process is less complicated for a Moslem man who wishes to marry a non-Moslem woman.

-- A valid U.S. passport and notarized copies of the biographic page and the page containing your date of entry to Morocco.
-Notarized copies of your passport can be obtained at the U.S. Consulate General in Casablanca during our public hours for a $50 fee.
+- Copies of your biographic passport and the page containing your entry date to Morocco must be notarized at the U.S. Consulate General in Casablanca for a $50 fee.

 - If divorced, provide original or certified copies of proof of dissolution of any previous marriage(s).